-- The projected combined ratio for 2018 is 5 points higher than 2017 as premium levels have lowered while average claim severities increased moderately. - Despite the recent increase, combined ratios for the last six years remain below 100% and are the lowest since the 2003 through 2007 period.
+- The projected combined ratio for 2019 is 6 points higher than 2018 and 14 points higher than the low point in 2016 as premium levels have lowered while average claim severities increased moderately. - Despite the recent increase, combined ratios for 2012 through 2019 are each below 100% and are the lowest since the 2003 through 2007 period. - The COVID-19 crisis is likely to significantly reduce premium levels in 2020 and may increase overall costs leading to further increases in the combined ratio.

-Projected Accident Year Combined Ratios
+Projected Accident Year Combined Ratios As of December 31, 2019

-- Indemnity claims have settled quicker over the last several years, largely driven by SB 863 and SB 1160 reforms. - The ratio for 2019 is only modestly higher than 2018, which is driven by more recent accident years, suggesting claim settlement rates may be plateauing.
+- Indemnity claims have settled quicker over the last several years, largely driven by SB 863 and SB 1160 reforms. - The ratio for 2019 is only modestly higher than 2018, which is driven by more recent accident years, suggesting claim settlement rates may be plateauing. - Claim activity is expected to slow down by the end of the first quarter of 2020 and continue into the second quarter as a result of the COVID-19 crisis.